gbasin/LLM-DB/README.md

 % python src/main.py "retrieve all capabilities that may provide access to wikipedia data"

+Entry: {"type": "capability", "function": "web_browsing", "command": "browse"}
+Query result: The 'capability' with 'function' 'web_browsing' can potentially provide access to Wikipedia data by browsing the Wikipedia website.
+Therefore: (90)
+Match probability: 90%

+Entry: {"type": "new_capability", "command": "email", "command_arg": "{email}"}
+Query result: This entry is about a 'new_capability' with a 'command' for 'email', which is not related to providing access to Wikipedia data.
+Therefore: (0)
+Match probability: 0%

+Results:
 ["{'type': 'capability', 'function': 'web_browsing', 'command': 'browse'}"]
 ```